 Erik Hurst, V. Duane Rath Professor of Economics and the John E. Jeuck Faculty Fellow, studies macroeconomic policy, consumption, time use, entrepreneurship, and household financial behavior.
 His research on "Measuring Trends in Leisure," which appeared in the Quarterly Journal of Economics in 2007, was written up in the New York Times, the Washington Post, and the Economist.

-Loukas Karabarbounis, assistant professor of economics, is a macroeconomist with research interests in international finance, business cycles, labor markets, fiscal policy, and political economy.
+Loukas Karabarbounis, associate professor of economics, is a macroeconomist with research interests in international finance, business cycles, labor markets, fiscal policy, and political economy.
 At Chicago Booth, he teaches macroeconomics for MBA students.

 Anil K Kashyap